119 Manville Rd Unit 1, Scarborough, ON M1L 4J7

 Brakes and Suspension

 Brakes and suspension are critical for safety.
 Test your brakes with firm pressure and observe if they respond.
 Additionally, listen for squeaking or grinding noises.
-These can mean that your brake pads or rotor needs replacing.
-Inspect the suspension for any apparent damage, bushings that have worn out or leaks from shocks.
+These sounds can indicate that your brake pads or rotors need replacing.
+Inspect the suspension for visible damage, worn-out bushings, or leaks from the shockers.
 Drive over bumps and check to see if there are any unusual noises or shakes.
 A functioning brake system and suspension are necessary for safe driving.

 Also Read: Do I Need a Safety Inspection to Sell My Car ‘As Is’ in Ontario?